 Ten days ago, a dozen neighbors gathered in our shared courtyard with a drink in hand to toast the twin Tulip Magnolia trees in their full, pale pink glory.
 COVID 19 was lurking outside our gate—it was the last time we will be physically close together until this period has ended.
 Today the blossoms are falling.
 They remained in place much longer than usual, despite a short snowfall and wind—a gift of beauty we all have been grateful for.

-This moment in history brings the fragility of existence, the power and beauty of life and our profound global interconnectedness of all of creation into stark view.
+beauty of life and our profound global interconnectedness of all of creation into stark view.
 This has always been true, yet today our thin and fragile illusions of separation, rugged independence and control have come crashing down.

 How do we then live?